-Through her excellent teaching, diligent service, and innovative leadership, Dr. Kim Pinkerton exemplifies the “Distinguished Lifetime Service” that Dr. Ed Farrell has modeled so faithfully for the English language arts teachers of Texas.
+Through her authentic teaching, faithful service, and innovative mentorship, Dr. Carol D. Wickstrom exemplifies the “Distinguished Lifetime Service” that Dr. Ed Farrell has modeled so faithfully for the English language arts teachers of Texas.
 She is most deserving of this honor, as one nominator noted, “Texas classrooms are filled with excellent teachers, but ones as exemplary and committed as Dr. Wickstrom are few and far between.”